-The Beast would not have been pleased to see my attention caught by anything feathered, of course.
-The current heat means I have a black, furry rug with a lolling tongue… covering, for a small dog, quite a large area of floor… with brief excursions to warn off passing helicopters and pigeons of course.
+The Beast would not have been pleased to see my attention caught by anything feathered.
+The current heat means I have a black, furry rug with a lolling tongue… covering, for a small dog, quite a large area of floor… with brief excursions to warn off passing helicopters and pigeons…

 The tennis ball situation is a little dire though, most having been eaten by our visiting hound.

 Not that this lets me off the hook, I merely have to throw the remaining fragments; the Beast, as you know all too well, is obsessed…

 Joining Don & Wen